Gregor-Mendel-Institute/SNPmatch/scripts/README.md

-# README for converting VCF file to HDF5 database file
+# Converting VCF file to HDF5 database files

 The scripts given in this folder can be used to convert a joint VCF file into a HDF5 database file.
-These files are later used for genotyping oterh samples using SNPmatch.
+These files are later used in SNPmatch analysis.

-# Dependencies for these scripts
+## Dependencies for the scripts

 These are tested and work on Linux based systems only.